MichielStock/Kronecker.jl/docs/src/man/multiplication.md

 ## Vec trick

-Reshaping allows to compute a product between a Kronecker product and vector as two matrix multiplications.
+Reshaping allows computing a product between a Kronecker product and vector as two matrix multiplications.
 This is the so-called vec trick which holds for any set of conformable matrices:

 ```math
 (A \otimes B) \text{vec}(X) = \text{vec}(B^\intercal X A).